SentyFunBall/valour-vapp/programming basics.md

 ## Loops

 ### what is a loop?
-a loops is a way to the code to repeat itself, e.g:
+a loop is a way to the code to repeat itself, e.g:

 print(1)